Chris1320/SetupGuides-ArchLinux/README.md

 ### 3. Setting up Kitty

-1. Set up the terminal's theme using [Catppuccin](https://github.com/catppuccin/catppuccin).
-See [catppuccin/kitty](https://github.com/catppuccin/kitty) to install the theme.
-2. Install JetBrains Mono, nonicons-font, and Nerd Font Symbols.
+1. Install JetBrains Mono, nonicons-font, and Nerd Font Symbols.

     ```bash
     pacman -Syu ttf-jetbrains-mono ttf-nerd-fonts-symbols-2048-em-mono
     paru -S nonicons-font
     ```

-3. Copy the `./dotfiles/kitty/kitty.conf` file to `~/.config/kitty/kitty.conf`.
+2. Copy the files from `./dotfiles/kitty/` to `~/.config/kitty/`.
-4. (Optional) Install *imagemagick* for icat. `$ pacman -Syu imagemagick`
+3. (Optional) Install *imagemagick* for icat. `$ pacman -Syu imagemagick`
-5. (Optional) Alias the following commands.
+4. (Optional) Alias the following commands.
 You can change the aliases to whatever you like.

     | Alias   | Command                   |
     | ------- | ------------------------- |